 Install the Oracle Database Release 10.2.0.5 Patch Set and run DBUA to upgrade the database.

-See Also: "Apply Oracle Database Release 10.2.0.5 Patch Set" on page 2-9 for more information about installing the patch set
+See Also: "Apply Oracle Database Release 10.2.0.5 Patch Set" for more information about installing the patch set

 9. Shut down the database if it is running.